Vuxoni/FontVault/README.md

 - Automatic cleanup when FontVault closes
 - Duplicate font detection

-# Build With
+# Built With
 - C#
 - .NET 8
 - WinUI 3

-# Usage - Releases
+# Usage - Releases - Not yet available
-Download the latest version from `Releases`
+~~Download the latest version from `Releases`~~ Downloadable file will be available after completing the development phase

 # Usage - Project
 Clone the repository:\